ermiasgelaye/VBA-challenge/README.md

 ## Solution 5 Greatest
 * At last not the list the solution also provide the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

-The solution will look as follows:
+The solution look as follows:
 ## 2014 Stock Data
 ![2014](Images/2014.png)